[Story contributed by Perry Steele, 15 May 2017]

 We had a big turnout for the health fair.
 The doctors did a lot of good work.
 We could have used a dentist too because several little children had black teeth rotten from being allowed to drink Pepsi Cola every day.
 I slept in the school during the fair to protect the equipment and to kill the bats that would get into the school.

 Up the road from the Bradley house was Brushy Mountain State Prison.
 James Earl Ray, assassin of Martin Luther King, Jr., was still in prison there at that time.
 Also at the prison was a man known as “Boodles”, whose crime was collecting insurance on his cars and mobile homes that set on fire.
 The irony about Boodles was, his family used to own the very land that Brushy Mountain Prison was built on.
-As John Gaventa points out in his excellent book, “Power and Powerlessness”, much of the land in Applalachia, (having been taken from the Indians and settled by whites), was eventually bought up for very little money (or sometimes just stolen) by big coal compainies.
+As John Gaventa points out in his excellent book, “Power and Powerlessness”, much of the land in Applalachia, (having been taken from Indigenous peoples and settled by Whites), was eventually bought up for very little money (or sometimes just stolen) by big coal companies.
 Then the farmers went to work in the mines.
 They would end up renting enough land back from the company to put a house on but could never buy the land back.
-To me this is the “macro” problem in Appalachia (and more and more everywhere) and frankly I got depressed about the fate of our endeavour to bring health care to a region that was mainly poor because it had been robbed.
+To me this is the “macro” problem in Appalachia (and more and more everywhere) and frankly I got depressed about the fate of our endeavor to bring health care to a region that was mainly poor because it had been robbed.

 I began to see that I was not far removed from the people I was trying to help.
-I was lower middle class at best, and I was the first in my family to be able, eventually to finish college, and to go on and get a Ph.D. and then a J.D., but that was later.
+I was lower middle class at best, and I was the first in my family to be able, eventually, to finish college and to go on and get a Ph.D. and then a J.D., but that was later.

 One more anecdote: When Kate Bradley had her 39th birthday, J.W. teased her by telling us all, “When she turns 40 I’m going to trade her in for two 20s”.
-Of course he didn’t and Kate and J.W. and their family, and Byrd Duncan and many other people I met in Petros that summer, were truly “salt of the earth” folks.
-The doctors and lawyers who worked for the coalition that summer were truly amazing, caring people.
+Of course he didn’t and Kate and J.W. and their family and Byrd Duncan and many other people I met in Petros that summer were truly “salt of the earth” folks.
+The doctors and lawyers who worked for the Coalition that summer were truly amazing, caring people.